Vertical 02 · Research

 Texas’s entity statutes were fragmentary before 2003.
 The Texas Business Corporation Act of 1955, the Texas Miscellaneous Corporation Laws Act, the Texas Non-Profit Corporation Act, the Texas Limited Liability Company Act of 1991, and several partnership-form statutes each lived as separate codes with separate definitional structures and separate procedural rules.4 H.B.
 1156, 78th Leg., R.S.
 (Tex.
 2003) consolidated those statutes into a single Texas Business Organizations Code: effective for new entities formed on or after January 1, 2006, mandatory for all Texas-domestic entities by January 1, 2010, and codified at Tex.
 Bus.
 Orgs.
 Code Ann. tit.
 1 et seq.
 (West 2025).5

 “A managerial official may, in discharging the official’s duties, consider, but is not required to consider, the law of any other state, jurisdiction, or political subdivision.
 A managerial official does not breach a duty owed to the domestic entity, the entity’s owners, or any other person because the official does not seek to conform the domestic entity’s conduct to the law of any state, jurisdiction, or political subdivision other than this state.”
 Tex.
 Bus.
 Orgs.
-Code Ann. § 1.056 (West 2025) (added by S.B.
-29 § 1, 89th Leg., R.S.
-(Tex.
-2025)).
+Code Ann. § 1.057 (West 2025) (Texas-first source-of-law rule; originally added by S.B.
+29 § 2 (Tex.
+2025) at § 1.056, renumbered to § 1.057 by S.B.
+2411 § 16 (Tex.
+2025), effective September 1, 2025; new § 1.056 now addresses Business Court references).

 The framing matters because it inverts the conventional understanding of internal-affairs analysis.
 Under the standard internal-affairs doctrine articulated in VantagePoint Venture Partners 1996 v.
 Examen, Inc., 871 A.2d 1108 (Del.
 2005), and Restatement (Second) of Conflict of Laws § 302 (Am.
 L. Inst.
-1971), the law of the state of incorporation governs a Texas-domestic corporation’s internal affairs.7 Section 1.056 makes that “Texas-first” routing express on the Texas side.
+1971), the law of the state of incorporation governs a Texas-domestic corporation’s internal affairs.7 Section 1.057 (originally enacted as § 1.056 by S.B.
+29, renumbered by S.B.
+2411 effective September 1, 2025) makes that “Texas-first” routing express on the Texas side.

 03 The common-law fiduciary baseline: Ritchie, Estate of Poe, officers, and veil-piercing